 This article will talk about the topic ‘Vice-President’ in detail.
-Aspirants will also read about the election of Vice President of India, his qualifications and term of his office.
+Aspirants will also read about the election of Vice President of India, his qualifications, and the term of his office.
 They may also download the ‘Vice President’ notes PDF below.

 Vice President of India – Indian Polity Notes:- Download PDF Here